Experiential and Somatic Psychotherapies, Marriage Counseling

 I am a licensed Marriage and Family Therapist in private practice in Los Gatos, California.
 License #MFC41105.
 I offer psychotherapy and counseling for individuals, couples, children and groups.
-I supervise and admire the work of Sophie Marchand, MA, MFTI, Janelle Klaas, MA, MFTI, and Debra Pace, MA, MFTI.
+I supervise and admire the work of Sophie Marchand, MA, MFTI, and Kathleen Graham, MA, MFTI

 Come see us for: